To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 Reality: When you opt for employer-provided coverage, your employer owns and controls the policy, not you.

 If your employer decides to cancel or reduce the benefit, you could be left without coverage or with not enough coverage to last.
-And those seemingly affordable rates that your employer initially charges can increase each year, unlike rates for an individual Term policy, which do not increase as you get older.
+And those seemingly low rates that your employer initially charges can increase each year, unlike rates for an individual Term policy, which typically do not increase as you get older.

 Myth #3: “My life insurance goes with me, job to job.”

 Reality: In most instances, your policy ends when you leave your old job.
 Life insurance obtained through your employer stops when you stop.

 When you change jobs, you will need to replace any employer provided life insurance that you relied upon.
 With your own (individual) life insurance, you’re in control.

 Take a moment to examine your family’s total financial situation.
 If something happened to the main earner, what would be needed to pay off the mortgage, support the family day-to-day and put the kids through college?